Library & Archival

 Museum

 Between 1873 and 1933, the Washington Association of New Jersey collected artifacts associated with George Washington, the Ford family, Colonial America and the Revolutionary War.
+Most of these objects came from family collections in

 The collection now number more than 40,000 objects.
-The collection is particularly strong in fine, decorative and useful objects made or used in the 18th century New Jersey.
+The collection is particularly strong in fine, decorative and useful objects made or used in the 18th century New Jersey .

 The park’s collection of Revolutionary War military weaponry and equipment is recognized as one of the finest in public hands.
 Roughly 10,000 excavated artifacts recovered during archaeological investigations at the park over the past fifty years are a material extension of both military and civilian life in Revolutionary War Morristown.